phil1000/SMLCW/README.md

 Your interpreter will:

-1. Read the the name of a le that contains the program from the command line (via String[] args),
+1. Read the the name of a file that contains the program from the command line (via String[] args),
-2. Read the program from the le and translate it into an internal form,
+2. Read the program from the file and translate it into an internal form,
 3. Print the program,
 4. Execute the program, and
-5. Print the nal value of the registers.
+5. Print the final value of the registers.

 This looks like a tall order, but have no fear; we provide you with a lot of the code, so that you can concentrate on the interesting use of subclasses.
 Follow our directions on doing the project, and the project should take 3-5 hours at most, once you have read and understood this document.